heiswayi/thinkspace/_posts/2016-06-10-how-to-download-or-use-this-theme.md

 ---
 layout: post
-title: "Here is How to Download/Use This Theme"
+title: "How to Download or Use This Theme"
 comments: true
-description: "Here is How to Download/Use This Theme"
+description: "How to Download or Use This Theme"
 keywords: "dummy content"
 ---

 ### Use this theme as you main site

-- Download or fork the master branch of this theme repo into you GitHub account.
+- Download or fork the master branch of this theme repo into your GitHub account.
 - Rename the repo into something like `your_username.github.io`.
 - Edit `_config.yml` file to your preferences.
 - Edit `about.md` file for your About page.